Taxation in the British Virgin Islands: Land tax and house tax

 House tax is paid at the same rate for all persons, and is it assessed at 1.5% of the annual rental value of the house.
 There is a general perception that rental values for owner-occupied homes tend to be assessed as being lower than their actual true market rental value.

 Customs duties

 Imports into the British Virgin Islands are, subject to certain limited exceptions, subject to import duty.
 Although this raises a modest amount of government revenue, it tends to be used as a political tool, and to prevent excessive competition with local retailers from the nearby U.S. Virgin Islands.
+Customs duties are applied ad valorem, which means that they are determined as a percentage of the value of the products, and their rates might change based on the kind of commodities being imported.

+These levies must be administered and collected by the BVI Customs Department.
+They are essential to controlling global trade and bringing in money for the state.
+In the British Virgin Islands, money from customs duties helps to finance a range of government programs and infrastructure initiatives.

+It's important to remember that import and export companies, as well as customers who buy imported items, may be impacted by customs tariffs in the British Virgin Islands.

 EU Withholding tax

 In common with most British Overseas Territories, the British Virgin Islands had the EU withholding tax imposed upon it in relation to interest payments in the jurisdiction which are payable to natural persons who are resident within the European Union.
 The withholding tax was not mandatory; depositors can elect not to pay it by agreeing to full disclosure of their account information to the revenue authorities in their country of residence.
 The implication is that the withholding tax is only applied to those who are not properly declaring their income in their home countries.
 However, payment of the withholding tax does not exempt the income from any applicable income taxes in the home jurisdiction; there is no double taxation relief under the relevant legislation.

 The amounts raised by the EU withholding tax to date have been extremely modest.
 There are two likely reasons for this; firstly, for an Offshore Financial Centre, the British Virgin Islands has an underdeveloped banking infrastructure compared to (for example) the Cayman Islands or Jersey and so comparatively modest sums are deposited in the Territory's banks; secondly, the withholding tax only affects deposits held by natural persons – because most offshore tax structuring involves the use of either an offshore company or an offshore trust, this usually takes it outside the scope of the tax.

 The EU Withholding tax was abolished in favor of disclosure of information with effect from 1 January 2012.